Gozala/workspace/pages/Programatic Accounts.md

 - We can think of arbitrary [[did:key]] as an account in the network.
-If we have never heard of DID it is a new account with
+If we have never heard of DID it is a new account with `0` balance and we don't need to track it until it's balance had been increased by moving some funds into it.
+-